|

 To make it easier for the public to choose energy efficient products, EMSD operates a voluntary Energy Efficiency Labelling Scheme for appliances and equipment used both at home and office as well as for vehicles.
 The scheme aims to save energy by informing potential customers of the product's level of energy consumption and efficiency rating, so that buyers can take these factors into consideration when making their purchasing decision.

-The scheme now covers eighteen types of household appliances and office equipment.
-Ten types of which are electrical appliances including refrigerators (Voluntary Scheme), washing machines, non-integrated type compact fluorescent lamps, dehumidifiers, electric clothes dryers, room coolers (Voluntary Scheme), electric storage water heaters, television sets, electric rice-cookers and electronic ballasts.
-The seven types of office equipment include photocopiers, fax machines, multifunction devices, laser printers, LCD monitors, computers and hot / cold bottled water dispensers.
-There is one type of gas appliance for domestic gas instantaneous water heaters.
-The scheme has also been extended to cover petrol passenger cars.
+The scheme now covers twenty two types of household appliances and office equipment.
+Thirteen types of which are electrical appliances including refrigerating appliances (Voluntary Scheme), washing machines (Voluntary Scheme), non-integrated type compact fluorescent lamps, dehumidifiers (Voluntary Scheme), electric clothes dryers, room air conditioners (Voluntary Scheme), electric storage water heaters, television sets, electric rice-cookers, electronic ballasts, LED lamps, induction cookers and microwave ovens.
+The seven types of office equipment include photocopiers, fax machines, multifunction devices, printers, LCD monitors, computers and hot / cold bottled water dispensers.
+There are two types of gas appliance for domestic gas instantaneous water heaters and gas cookers.